aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 Indicates whether to add blank rows.
 This property only applies for the PivotTable auto format types which needs to add blank rows.

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use PivotField.InsertBlankRow property.
+This method will be removed 12 months later since April 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean
 ### hashCode() {#hashCode--}